-PEST(S) MATERIAL(S) FORMULATED PRODUCT/ACRE EFFECTIVENESS REI/PHI REMARKS Scab sulfur MOA M2 9-12 lb ++ 24 hrs/0 days Shuck split is a critical time for scab control. or chlorothalonil MOA M5 Bravo Weather Stik (6 lb/gal) or 3-4 pt +++++ 12 hrs/do not apply after shuck split Chlorothalonil and captan are severe eye irritants.
+PEST(S) MATERIAL(S) FORMULATED PRODUCT/ACRE EFFECTIVENESS REI/PHI REMARKS Scab sulfur MOA M2 9-12 lb ++ 24 hrs/0 days Shuck split is a critical time for scab control. or chlorothalonil MOA M5 Bravo Weather Stik (6 lb/gal) or Bravo Ultrex (0.825 ai/lb) WDG or Equus 720 (6 lb/gal) or ECHO 720 or captan MOA M4 Captan 50W or 80WDG or Captec 4L 3-4 pt 2.8-3.8 lb 3.1-4.1 pt 4-6 lb 2.5-3.75 lb 2-3 qt +++++ 12 hrs/do not apply after shuck split 24 hrs/0 days Chlorothalonil and captan are severe eye irritants.
 Although the restricted-entry interval expires after 12 hours, for 7 days after use, entry is permitted only when the following safety measures are provided.
 (1) At least one container designed specifically for flushing eyes must be available in operating condition at the mandatory WPS-required decontamination site.
-Bravo Ultrex (0.825 ai/lb) WDG or Equus 720 (6 lb/gal) or ECHO 720 or 2.8-3.8 lb 3.1-4.1 pt (2) Workers must be informed, in a manner they can understand: that residues in the treated area may be highly irritating to their eyes. that they should take precautions, such as refraining from rubbing their eyes, to keep the residues out of their eyes. that if they do get residues in their eyes, they should immediately flush their eyes using the eyeflush container that is located at the decontamination site or using captan MOA M4 Captan 50W or 80WDG or Captec 4L 4-6 lb 2.5-3.75 lb 2-3 qt ++++ 24 hrs/0 days other readily available clean water. how to operate the eyeflush container.
+(2) Workers must be informed, in a manner they can understand: that residues in the treated area may be highly irritating to their eyes. that they should take precautions, such as refraining from rubbing their eyes, to keep the residues out of their eyes. that if they do get residues in their eyes, they should immediately flush their eyes using the eyeflush container that is located at the decontamination site or using other readily available clean water. how to operate the eyeflush container.
 Captan 50W rates may be increased to 8 lb/acre for larger trees.
 Do not exceed 64 lb Captan/acre/season.
-Plant bugs Oriental fruit moth Plum curculio Organophosphate phosmet MOA 1B Imidan 70W Neonicotinoids MOA 4A 2-2.5 lb ++++ 4 days/14 days for peach & nectarine, 7 days/7 days for plum (14 days for hand harvesting) Do not apply any insecticide when bees are foraging on the orchard floor.
+Pydiflumetofen MOA 7 Miravis 5.1 fl oz +++++ 4 hrs/0 days Do not use any FRAC 7, 11, or 3 product more than four times per season Plant bugs Oriental fruit moth Plum curculio (continued on next page) Organophosphate phosmet MOA 1B Imidan 70W 2-2.5 lb ++++ 4 days/14 days for peach & nectarine, 7 days/7 days for plum (14 days for hand harvesting) Do not apply any insecticide when bees are foraging on the orchard floor.
 Imidan, Actara, Belay and Avaunt provide excellent control and good residual control of plum curculio.
 Rotation of Imidan, Actara, Belay or Avaunt with pyrethroids should help protect the resistance-prone pyrethroid class.
 Imidan efficacy may be reduced in spray solutions of pH 7 or higher.
-Buffering or acidifying agents are recommended as-needed.
+Buffering or acidifying agents are recommended as needed.
 Imidan provides excellent control of plum curculio and oriental fruit moth.
 It is only fair against plant bugs and stink bugs.
 At commonly used rates, Imidan does not adequately suppress scale or lesser peachtree borers.
-If not in fully enclosed protective cabs, mixers, loaders and airblast applicators must wear coveralls, chemical resistant gloves &amp; footwear, and an approved respirator.
-Airblast applicators must also wear chemical resistant headgear. thiamethoxam Actara 25WP clothianidin 4.5-5.5 oz ++++ 12 hrs/14 days Actara and Belay are effective, reduced risk, organophosphate replacements.
-They have a good worker safety profile.
-When tank mixed with pyrethroids, they are the best option for brown stink bugs.
-Belay 2.1EC 6 fl oz ++++ 12 hrs/21 days
+If not in fully enclosed protective cabs, mixers, loaders and airblast applicators must wear coveralls, chemical resistant gloves & footwear, and an approved respirator.
+Airblast applicators must also wear chemical resistant headgear.